 7.5An oppressed Mexican peasant village hires seven gunfighters to help defend their homes.

-6.4After breaking up with Mark Darcy five years earlier, Bridget Jones' happily-ever-after hasn't quite gone according to plan.
-Fortysomething and single again, she decides to focus on her job as top news producer and surround herself with old friends and new.
+6.4After breaking up, Bridget Jones' happily-ever-after hasn't quite gone according to plan.
+Fortysomething and single again, she decides to focus on her job and surround herself with old friends and new.
 For once, Bridget has everything completely under control.
-Then her love life takes a turn - while a weekend away at a music festival, she meets a dashing American named Jack, who is everything Mark is not, and spends a night with him.
-A week later, she runs into newly-separated Mark, and has a one-night dalliance.
-In an unlikely twist, she finds herself pregnant, but with one hitch - she's not sure of the identity of her baby's father - Mark or Jack.
+Then her love life takes a turn when she meets Jack.
+A week later, she runs into Mark before she finds herself pregnant, but with one hitch - she's not sure of the identity of her baby's father - Mark or Jack.

 7.6County Durham, England, 1984.
 The miners' strike has started and the police have started coming up from Bethnal Green, starting a class war with the lower classes suffering.
 Caught in the middle of the conflict is 11-year old Billy Elliot, who, after leaving his boxing club for the day, stumbles upon a ballet class and finds out that he's naturally talented.
 He practices with his teacher Mrs. Wilkinson for an upcoming audition in Newcastle-upon Tyne for the royal Ballet school in London.